Arjun-M-101/youtube-lakehouse/README.md

 The first AWS account I tried this on turned out to be a dead end - Redshift and Glue were both blocked at the account level, not the IAM level (see [Production Problem #1](#-production-problems-i-hit-and-how-i-fixed-them) below).
 This repo is the clean rebuild on a working account.

-It ingests the [Kaggle "YouTube Trending Video" dataset](https://www.kaggle.com/datasets/datasnaek/youtube-new) (multi-region CSV exports: US, GB, IN, and optionally CA/DE/FR/etc.), cleans and validates it, quarantines anything that doesn't meet quality rules, aggregates it into daily category/region summaries, loads it into a warehouse, and publishes a QuickSight dashboard on top.
+It ingests the [Kaggle "YouTube Trending Video" dataset](https://www.kaggle.com/datasets/datasnaek/youtube-new) (multi-region CSV exports: US, IN, and optionally GB/CA/DE/FR/etc.), cleans and validates it, quarantines anything that doesn't meet quality rules, aggregates it into daily category/region summaries, loads it into a warehouse, and publishes a QuickSight dashboard on top.

 ## 🏗️ Architecture